PedroHRPBS/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of the following layers:

 | Layer         		|     Output Shape	        					| Param \# |
 |:---------------------:|:------------------------------:|:---------------:|